AbtinTashakor/economic-news-visual-bot/README.md

-# 📊 Economic News Visual Bot
+# 📊 Economic News Visual Bot (Telegram)

-A production-ready Rust application that fetches high-impact economic news, filters them based on configurable rules, generates a clean visual summary, and publishes the result to Telegram.
+A **production-ready Telegram bot** written in **Rust** that fetches economic calendar data for a given date, prioritizes events based on admin rules, collects admin feedback via poll, and finally **renders a clean visual summary image** and publishes it to Telegram.

 ---

 ## 🚀 Overview

-**Economic News Visual Bot** is an automated pipeline designed for traders, analysts, and content creators who need **fast, reliable, and visual economic news delivery**.

-The system:
+**Economic News Visual Bot** automates the daily workflow of economic-news channels:

-1. Fetches economic events from a data source
+1. Fetch economic events for **today or any requested date**
-2. Filters them using configurable business rules
-3. Renders a shareable image
+2. Apply **business-level prioritization**
+3. Ask the admin (via Telegram poll) which events should be rendered
+4. Generate a **professional visual image**
-4. Publishes it automatically to Telegram
+5. Publish the result to Telegram automatically

-This project is built with **Rust**, focusing on **robustness, type safety, async I/O, and clean architecture**.
+The entire pipeline is **async, resilient, and designed for production use**.

 ---

-## 🎯 Problem
+## 🎯 What Problem Does It Solve?

 Economic calendars are:
 - Text-heavy
+- Hard to customize
-- Not optimized for social media
+- Not suitable for visual content
-- Time-consuming to manually summarize
+- Time-consuming to summarize manually
-- Hard to automate reliably

-Traders and channels need **clean, visual, and filtered summaries**, delivered automatically.
+This bot turns raw economic data into **curated, visual, and shareable content** with **admin control in the loop**.

 ---

-## ✅ Solution

-This project provides:

-- ⚙️ Config-driven filtering (impact, currency, timezone, language)
-- 🧠 Clear separation of business logic
-- 🖼️ Deterministic image generation
-- 📤 Automated Telegram publishing
-- 🧵 Async networking without blocking
-- 🛡️ Strong error handling (no panics)
+## 🧠 Core Idea

+> **Automation with human validation**

+Instead of blindly publishing data:
+- The bot prioritizes events
+- The admin confirms selections via poll
+- The final output is rendered exactly as desired

 ---

-## 🧩 Architecture
+## 🔁 High-Level Pipeline

 ```
-┌────────────┐
-│   Config   │
-└─────┬──────┘
-      │
-┌─────▼──────┐
-│  Scraper   │
-└─────┬──────┘
-      │
-┌─────▼──────┐
-│   Filter   │
-└─────┬──────┘
-      │
-┌─────▼──────┐
-│  Renderer  │
-└─────┬──────┘
-      │
-┌─────▼──────┐
-│ Publisher  │
-└────────────┘
+/get [date]
+   ↓
+Fetch economic calendar (ForexFactory)
+   ↓
+Filter & prioritize events
+   ↓
+Create Telegram poll (top 10)
+   ↓
+Admin votes
+   ↓
+Auto render selected events
+   ↓
+Send image to Telegram
 ```

+---

+## ✨ Features

+- 📅 Fetch calendar for **today or any date**
+- ⚙️ Config-driven filtering & prioritization
+- 🗳 Admin selection via Telegram poll
+- 🖼 Template-based image rendering
+- 📤 Automatic Telegram publishing
+- 🔁 Resilient startup (retry on Telegram failure)
+- 🧠 In-memory daily state management
+- 🧼 Clean error handling (no panics)

 ---